- 1What Are Colon Polyps?

 Most colon polyps are asymptomatic and are usually diagnosed during the examination of the colon.

-Few symptoms of colon polyps include:
+A few symptoms of colon polyps include:

 Rectal Bleeding: Rectal bleeding is a sign of colon polyps and colon cancer.

-Stool Color Change: Stool may appear as black or red streaks in the stool because of blood.
+Stool Color Change: The Stool may appear as black or red streaks in the stool because of blood.

 Pain: Abdominal cramping and pain can occur because of a large colon polyp obstructing the bowel.